silentstar29/python-challenge/README.md

 # python-challenge
-In this challenge we imported data from csv file to python and analyzedit and exported results to txt file.
+In this H-W challenge we imported data from csv file to python,analyzed it and exported results to txt file.